Liam-M-Dev/T1A3-terminal-app/README.md

 #### **Jumbler**

 The jumbler is a fun little feature in which the user can jumble the sentences within a saved file and return new mismatched poems.
 The jumbler will only accept a file with at least 2 or more poems within its contents.
 Once an appropriate file is chosen, the feature will rearrange the lines of the poems by swapping line 1s with line 1s, line 2s with line 2s and line 3s with line 3s.
 Returning a new set of mismatched poems this then allows the user to save the new list or return to the original file.
+**_note_:** While implementing my jumbler feature, I actually decided to stray a little from this plan and have the jumbler shuffling titles and all the lines from the poems up, producing a single poem from the jumble and giving the user the option to save to the file.

 ***